March 2000 Jeff Hackett

 – And a good time was had by all.

 Roy ran into Jim Hartney (CS-24) on the way to the restaurant men's room.
-Jim was in the same restaurant with wife Ardis, sister Mary Guthrie, and Air Commodore Barry Thornton (friend from Royal College of Defence Studies in London).
+Jim was in the same restaurant with wife Ardis, sister Mary Guthrie, and Air Commodore (1 Star) Barry Thornton (friend from Royal College of Defence Studies in London).

 As viewed by Dean Cox: